gmumpower/gmumpower/README.md

 - 🔭 I’m currently working on ...
 Everything
-- 🌱 I’m currently learning ...Node.js, Express.js, and intergrating middleware
+- 🌱 I’m currently learning ...Node.js, Express.js, and integrating middleware
 - 👯 I’m looking to collaborate on ...
 Anything!
 - 🤔 I’m looking for help with ...
 Middleware
 - 💬 Ask me about ...
 Finance/ credit Projects you might have